1. Home

 What are the advantages of mini-split heat pumps?

-Positives with mini-split heat pumps typically are excellent energy efficiency and having a zoned heating and cooling system.
+Mini-split heat pumps typically are highly energy efficient and provide a zoned heating and cooling system.

 What is the difference between mini-split heat pumps and ductless heat pumps?

-Mini-split heat pumps and ductless heat pumps are terms describing the same systems.
-Mini-split refers to the split system of interior and exterior units.
-Ductless refers to needing no ductwork like most other HVAC systems do.
+Mini-split heat pumps and ductless heat pumps are the same.
+Mini-split refers to the split system of interior and exterior units and the size of the interior units.
+Ductless refers to needing no ductwork like a central heat pump does.

 What is duct sealing?

-Duct sealing is the job of fixing, or sealing, the cracks, leaks, or connecting points in ductwork.
-Some duct sealing projects can be DIY jobs while some are professional-level work.
+Duct sealing is the job of sealing the cracks, leaks, and connection points in ductwork.
+Some duct-sealing projects can be DIY jobs while some are professional-level work.
 Duct sealing is important to air quality, comfort, and HVAC efficiency.

 Author